 In 1882 the concern for equality of the sexes resulted in the application of Marie Deraismes—a writer and lecturer on behalf of women’s rights—for membership in the Lodge Les Libres Penseurs (The Free Thinkers) at Le Pecq, near Paris.
 That lodge, working under the recently formed Symbolic Grand Lodge of France, asked for authorization to enter Mme.
 Deraismes.
 Being refused, the lodge withdrew from the French Grand Lodge and proceeded to carry out the initiation.
 Marie Deraismes was made a Mason in the presence of a large number of visitors.
 But French Freemasonry was not yet ready for such a forward step.
 Les Libres Penseurs lost its standing and became dormant.

 In 1893, however, Dr. Georges Martin, a French Senator and strong feminist supporter, began again.
 He had been present at the initiation of Marie Deraismes, and he knew Bro.
-Houbron, who had been Wor.
-Master of Les Libres Penseurs at the time of Mme.
+Houbron, who had been The Master of Les Libres Penseurs at the time of Mme.
 Deraismes’s initiation.
 He persuaded these two, together with several other French Freemasons, to start a new organization open to men and women equally.
 The result was the formation of a new Grand Lodge devoted to the equality of the sexes, and that same year Worshipful Lodge Human Rights, Co‑Masonry (La Respectable Loge Le Droit Humain, Maçonnerie Mixte) was opened in Paris.
-Sixteen other prominent French women were entered, passed, and raised.
+Sixteen other prominent French women were initiated, passed, and raised.

 Annie Besant, an English woman who was a prominent champion of women’s rights, especially for the poor and underprivileged, a leading figure in the Theosophical Society, and the first woman and only non-Indian to become President of the Indian National Congress, was initiated into the Co-Masonic Order in Paris.
 She returned to London and founded there the first Co-Masonic Lodge in the English-speaking world, consecrated on September 26, 1902.
 Soon, many other Lodges were started in Britain and, as Annie Besant traveled around the globe, her enthusiasm for and understanding of the inner side of Freemasonry spread to India, Australia, New Zealand, South Africa, the Americas, and other parts of the world, making Co-Masonry into an international body.